microsoft/NLU.DevOps/docs/Analyze.md

 The `compare` command will generate NUnit output, where true positive and true negative results are treated as passing tests and false positive and false negative results are treated as failing tests.
 It will identify true positives, true negatives, false positives, and false negatives for intents, entities and entity values.
 For entities, false positive results will only be identified for explicitly declared entity types.
 For entity values, only either true positive or false negative results are generated.

-E.g., the following is likely to generate a false positive entity result for `genre`, as it was not declared in `entities` and the type was listed in the `strictEntities` property.
+For example, the following is likely to generate a false positive entity result for `genre`, as it was not declared in `entities` and the type was listed in the `strictEntities` property.
 ```json
 [
   {